 A measure of the lake health and lake age is Carlson's Trophic State Index (TSI), which measures the productivity level of a lake or degree of eutrophication.
 As a lake ages, it becomes more eutrophic, however human impact speeds up the process.
+High TSI values can relate to poorer water quality, with the possibility of variations from lake to lake.
+To accommodate for these possible variations, the trophic state serves as an absolute scale that describes the biological condition of a water body.
+VLAWMO lake TSI ratings are listed on page 15 consistent with Minnesota Pollution Control Agency's (MPCA) parameters, which range from hypereutrophic to oligotrophic.
+Additional TSI rating charts as well as factsheets specific to each lake are also available at vlawmo.org/waterbodies.

-High TSI values can relate to poorer water quality but not always.
-Trophic state is an absolute scale that describes the biological condition of a water body.
-Water quality, on the other hand, is a term used to describe the condition of a water body in relation to human needs or values
+Water quality, on the other hand, is a term used to describe the condition of a water body in relation to human needs or values.
+Analysis of these conditions continue from page 18 and onwards.